NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Rostlander.md

 Choose two ability boosts.
 One must be to **Strength** or **Constitution**, and one is a free ability boost.

 You're trained in the Athletics skill and the Farming Lore skill.
-You gain the [[Feats/Hefty Hauler|Hefty Hauler]] skill feat.
+You gain the [[Hefty Hauler|Hefty Hauler]] skill feat.

 *Source: Pathfinder: Kingmaker Player's Guide*
 *OGL*